Priyaa-R/Bank-Loan-Analysis/README.md

 ## Task

 Build a full-cycle data solution that:
--Cleans and structures raw loan data using SQL -Calculates critical financial KPIs
+    - Cleans and structures raw loan data using SQL
+    - Calculates critical financial KPIs
--Visualizes insights through an interactive Power BI dashboard -Helps the business identify patterns and improve lending strategy
+    - Visualizes insights through an interactive Power BI dashboard
+    - Helps the business identify patterns and improve lending strategy

 ## Action
--Created SQL database and tables in MS SQL Server -Cleaned and transformed data using SQL queries and Power Query -Built key financial metrics like total funded amount, interest rates, and loan performance -Used DAX for KPI creation and Power BI for dynamic visuals
+- Created SQL database and tables in MS SQL Server
+- Cleaned and transformed data using SQL queries and Power Query
+- Built key financial metrics like total funded amount, interest rates, and loan performance
+- Used DAX for KPI creation and Power BI for dynamic visuals

 ## Designed three dashboards: